AATools/ib-metrics-pyclient/README.md

 The metrics are collected using [mqsilist](https://www.ibm.com/support/knowledgecenter/en/SSMKHH_9.0.0/com.ibm.etools.mft.doc/an07250_.htm) command.
 So, you need to install `IBM Integration Bus`.

-Tested for IBM IB v9 and Python 2.6 and 2.7 on Linux.
+Tested for IBM IB v9 and Python 2.6, 2.7, 3.6 on Linux.

 ## Collected metrics

-By default, metrics are collected every 15 seconds.
+By default, metrics are collected every 60 seconds.

 The metrics provided by the client: